harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 We found that, after exercise, the rates of muscle protein turnover and amino acid transport were increased. protein synthesis and breakdown increased simultaneously but to a different extent.
 Synthesis increased by - lOO%, whereas breakdown increased by only - 50%.
 Consequently, protein balance (synthesis minus breakdown) improved after exercise (becoming not significantly different from zero) but did not shift to a positive value.
 These results suggest that physical exercise can restrain net muscleprotein catabolism but does not directly promote net protein deposition in the postabsorptive state.
 Thus exercise probably needs to interact with other factors, such as feeding, to promote muscle anabolism.

 [Although this paragraph is not completely clear, having read the studies I can say that the take home message is that exercise reduces catabolism.
-Exercise increase both breakdown &amp;amp; synthesis ofprotein but that exercise alone will not tilt things toward anabolism.
+Exercise increase both breakdown & synthesis ofprotein but that exercise alone will not tilt things toward anabolism.
 Amino acid availability is required.]
 The notion that increased amino acid availability can directly regulate protein synthesis is further supported by the fact that the rate of synthesis was enhanced during amino acid infusion or in catabolic patients, in whom a large primary increase of breakdown occurs.
 In the present study therefore the acceleration of protein breakdown and amino acid transport may have contributed to the increase inprotein synthesis.
 Because of the increase in amino acid transport, the changes in protein degradation have been more than offset by the increased rate of synthesis.

 We found that, after exercise, the absolute rate of protein breakdown was accelerated.
 This catabolic response almost counteracted the increase in protein synthesis.